ONSdigital/eq-questionnaire-runner/doc/python-type-hinting.md

 mappings: dict[str, int] = {}
 ```

-In all other places, types for variables are optional.

 ## Standard collections

 For standard collections, use lower case names e.g `list` rather than `List`: